EISK/eisk.webapi/README.md

 With an optional set of customizable utility classes, samples and tools, it lets you creating new web api straight away without wide technical experience or learning curve.

+## Get Support

+Should you have any questions or need any help to implement new cool feature, feel free to ask in [StackOverflow](https://stackoverflow.com/questions/ask?tags=eisk,webapi,asp.net-core) with tag [eisk](https://stackoverflow.com/questions/tagged/eisk).

 ## Give a Star! :star:

 If you like or are using this project to learn or start your solution, please give it a [star](https://github.com/EISK/eisk.webapi).
 Thanks!